Sadiq al-Gharyani: Tanasoh TV Channel

 the Tanasuh / Tanasoh TV channel was attacked in the past.

-The British government investigated Sadiq Ghariani for 'inciting Islamic insurgency' in Libya, which eventually led to his ban from the country.
-The Tanasoh TV channel, leniency towards ISIS and Ansar-Al-Sharia; Sadiq Ghariani and the sudden radical-Islamist surge in Tripoli and its domestic politics can be attributed to the very potential presence of the Muslim Brotherhood and the broad presence of a growing radical Islamist threat in Libya.
+The British government investigated Sadiq Al-Gharyani for 'inciting Islamic insurgency' in Libya, which eventually led to his ban from the country.
+The Tanasoh TV channel, leniency towards ISIS and Ansar-Al-Sharia; Sadiq Al-Gharyani and the sudden radical-Islamist surge in Tripoli and its domestic politics can be attributed to the very potential presence of the Muslim Brotherhood and the broad presence of a growing radical Islamist threat in Libya.

 Designation of Links to Terrorism

-In June 2017, following the 2017 Qatar diplomatic crisis, a number of nations including Egypt, Bahrain, Saudi Arabia, United Arab Emirates, Yemen, Maldives, Mauritania, Senegal, Comoros, Chad, Somaliland, and Libya's Tobruk government, agreed to designate Sadiq Al Ghariani as having Links to Qatari backed Terrorism sponsorship and terrorism related activities following Sadiq Al Ghariani's radical activities in Libya involving the spreading of radical propaganda and fatwas to the public inciting violence.
+In June 2017, following the 2017 Qatar diplomatic crisis, a number of nations including Egypt, Bahrain, Saudi Arabia, United Arab Emirates, Yemen, Maldives, Mauritania, Senegal, Comoros, Chad, Somaliland, and Libya's Tobruk government, agreed to designate Sadiq Al-Gharyani as having Links to Qatari backed Terrorism sponsorship and terrorism related activities following Sadiq Al Ghariani's radical activities in Libya involving the spreading of radical propaganda and fatwas to the public inciting violence.

 The list has recently been expanded with more radical individuals from Libya such as Ali Muhammad al-Sallabi who is considered to be the leading member of the Muslim Brotherhood in Libya.
 The Libya Herald stated that "Sadiq al Ghariani has Qatari residence permit and is said to be involved in numerous Qatari organizations, although based in Misrata."